Sun, 1/6, 11:30 am – 1:00 pm. Newcomers Orientation

 Mindfulness Practice Group – Our group is formally registered as the ST. JONES RIVER LOTUS SANGHA with the Mindfulness Bell, a publication of Plum Village.
 Plum Village, France is the home of the monastic order who practice in the tradition and teachings of Thich Nhat Hanh, a Vietnamese Buddhist monk and teacher.
 A Sangha is a community which strives to live in harmony and awareness.
 We welcome all to enjoy peace as we practice with guided, silent and walking meditation.

-We meet at CBS in the main sanctuary on the 2nd and 4th Wednesdays of the month.
+We meet at CBS in the main sanctuary every Wednesday.
 Our practice time is 7:00 to 8:30 p.m.
 The sessions include a variety of activities designed to bring us to the present moment.
 We consider the teachings of our teacher Thich Nhat Hahn as we breathe, sit, walk and listen.
 No experience is needed as we review the basics at each session.
 We also practice deep listening, guided meditation and silent meditation.
 Our hope is to take this practice into our daily lives bringing peace to ourselves and others.
 There is no fee and no prior experience is necessary.
 For further information, please contact Molly Keogh.

 Link of Love – The UUCD Social Justice Committee has been tasked with developing a Study/Action plan in response to the UUA’s direction to address Escalating Income Inequality.
 The Social Justice Committee has identified those re-entering society in our local community as the demographic for our attention.
 The UUCD commitment is to assist ex-offenders toward an independent, self-sustaining life for themselves and their families.
 We are partnering with Link of Love, an organization which targets this population through their New Beginnings program.
 Our UUCD family will be asked to contribute the plate collection on six Sundays throughout the year for the specific needs of ex-offenders who have been able to secure housing and employment.
 Direct appeals to the congregation may be made throughout the year as specific needs arise.